- Vendor Preliminary Assessment

 The platform obtains Cyber Security related data from third-party data and risk monitoring service providers.
 Get notifications on any change of risk ratings, breaches.

 The platform obtains financial health data of all your key vendor partners to ensure you stay on top.

-The platform screens vendors and their executive management team for AML, PEP and ensures they are not part of any sanctions list.
+The platform screens vendors and their executive management team for Adverse Media Insights, PEP and ensures they are not part of any sanctions list.

 The platform screens vendors for any Adverse Media, Good and Bad press and monitors the reputation.